-- Instead of my traditional palette, I chose to experiment with a revolutionary idea of painting using the 5000 year old yin/yang approach.
+- Instead of my traditional palette, I chose to experiment with a revolutionary idea of painting using the 5000-year-old yin/yang approach.

 - The ancient Chinese understood our world in terms of a balance of opposites.
 Everything in nature has its opposite.